 The programme of the training year

-During the Atelier programme you will be part of an 18-person team from an average of eight nations.
+During the Atelier programme you will be part of a team of max.
+18 persons from an average of eight nations.
 And you will all undergo your post-tertiary training in different places - the Filmakademie Baden-Württemberg in Ludwigsburg, La Fémis in Paris and the National Film and Television School in London.

 The year is divided into classroom phases and practical work.
 The latter involves excursions to TV stations, film festival visits and a one-month placement in distribution or international sales.
 At the end of the training year you produce your own short film, which you will start to plan from the very start of the course at Atelier Ludwigsburg-Paris.*